bobc/bobc_hardware/README.md

   - V1 has serious problem of heaters turning on if power to Due is lost while 12V power is applied.

-RepRap Control Panel
+Control Panel
 --------------

   A Control Panel for RepRap printers, based on Makerbot Control Panel.

-LPC1343 CPU Module
+ 	MicropendousX-1343
 -------------------

-  A Mini Module for NXP LPC1343 based on MicropendousX-1343.
+  A Mini CPU Module for NXP LPC1343 based on MicropendousX-1343.